 Master's Program Application Process

-materials after the January 1st deadline will NOT be eligible for
+Applicants who submit any of their materials after the December 15 of the application year deadline will NOT be eligible for review.

 - Carefully follow all CSDCAS instructions.
-Review the CSDCAS Frequently Asked Questions page before completing your application.
+Review the CSDCAS Applicant Help Center page before completing your application.

 - The following information must be submitted directly to CSDCAS in order to complete the application: